 International tourist visits reflect the number of individuals or the volume of tourists entering from one country to another, which in this study represents the number of tourists entering Indonesia during the period 1991-2019.
 The large number of tourist visits reflects the amount of tourism receipts for the Indonesian state.
 Natural and cultural wealth has great potential to attract tourists to visit Indonesia.
 This research tries to find out whether there is an effect of Trade, Inflation, Exchange Rates, and Information Technology on International Tourist Visits in Indonesia, in the short and long term during the period 1991-2019.
 So the results of statistical analysis using the VECM research model show that trade has a significant positive effect on International Tourist Visits, in the short and long term.
-Inflation Technology has a significant positive effect on International Tourist Visits, in the short and long term.
-Meanwhile, the Exchange Rate has a significant negative effect in the short term on International Tourist Visits.
+Inflation has a significant negative effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short and long term.
+Information Technology has a significant positive effect on International Tourist Visits, in the short term on International Tourist Visits.